PrachitSave/Voice-Control-Home-Automation-System/README.md

-This is Arduino Based Project of Home Automation System
+This is Node MCU Based Project of Home Automation System